openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 Upon clicking Search, if an item is found with the UUID specified it is returned in the search results.
 An item version can also be provided in the Ver field.
 The following behavior exists for the Ver field:
 * Empty - All available versions irrespective of item status.
-Versions of EQUELLA earlier than 5.2 will only return all versions (irrespective of item status) up to and including the latest LIVE version.
+Versions of openEQUELLA earlier than 5.2 will only return all versions (irrespective of item status) up to and including the latest LIVE version.
 * Integer greater than zero (e.g. “1”, “2”, “3” etc) - The matching version if it exists
 * “0” - The latest live version.
 If no live version exists then the first version irrespective of item status.
 * “-1” - The latest version irrespective of item status.